cjgdev/midi-markdown/docs/tutorials/basic-melody.md

 **Solution**: Verify your tempo calculation:
 - 120 BPM = 2 beats per second
 - 1 bar of 4/4 = 2 seconds
-- Use `midimarkup compile --format table` to see exact timing
+- Use `mmdc compile --format table` to see exact timing

 ## Next Steps